 From there, it also asks for their monthly electric bill, type of roof, and estimated electricity usage.
 It also lets the visitor know at each step whether the company offers services that match each of these factors.

-This way, they don’t have to worry about whether they’re wasting their time filling out a form for a company that isn’t equipped to assist them.
+This way, they don’t have to worry about whether they’re wasting their time filling out a form for a company that is not able to assist them.
 In the experience economy, saving customer attention is as important as catching it!

-This way, sales representatives can avoid spending time reading through contact form submissions from visitors who are unlikely to make a purchase, and focus their efforts on qualified leads that’ll eventually help reduce your cost per lead.
+This way, sales representatives can avoid wasting time reading through contact form submissions from visitors who are unlikely to make a purchase.
+Instead, they can focus their efforts on qualified leads.

 Even the most intelligently programmed chatbot won’t be able to answer all of your customers’ inquiries.
 And that’s okay!

-But what it does need to be able to do for each of those landing page visitors is put them in touch with someone from your team who can provide further assistance.
+What it does need to do for each of your visitors is put them in touch with someone from your team who can provide further assistance.

 One option for making this happen?
 Add an option that allows users to ask to speak with a sales or support representative to your chatbot’s menu.

-But you can take things a step further by programming your bot to automatically assign conversations to someone from your team when it’s stumped by a user’s input.
+However, you can take things a step further.
+It’s possible to program your bot to automatically assign conversations to someone from your team when it’s stumped by a user’s input.